Novaur-Network/NovaurHTTPC/README.md

-# Aquamarine/Pretendo patches for http:C
+# Novaur Network patches for http:C

-Realtime replacement of URLs, something something, I am not mental capacitying right now
+Realtime replacement of URLs :3